Launceston’s best new restaurants to discover

 If you’re on the lookout for Launceston’s best new restaurants to discover, there’s an impressive array of recently opened venues around this bustling town.
 Here are a handful of new restaurants and bars we heartily recommend.

-Havilah is the new wine bar and bottle shop in town, having opened in July 2020.
+Havilah wine bar and bottle shop is now a firm favourite since opening in July 2020.
 Their concise and well executed menu changes monthly.
 Havilah focus on local and international cheeses, cured meats, and seasonal produce from local growers.
 First and foremost a wine bar, their aim is to situate Tasmanian wines alongside their international counterparts.
 They also offer a list of classic cocktails, craft beer and alcohol-free drinks.
 Havilah only accept bookings for their chef menu – a tasting menu of share plates selected from across their menu – though they always save a bit of space for walk-ins.

 Monsoon is a great local restaurant.
 Their menu is filled with creative and beautifully presented fusion dishes made for sharing with friends.
 Their modern take on tapas is served with fresh local ingredients from their garden vegetables and herbs to free range meat and local seafood.
 Monsoon offer plenty of delicious vegetarian options and great coffee – all enjoyed in their fun and lively atmosphere.